How to shop Prime Day deals

-First and foremost of the discounts will be on Amazon's own hardware.
-You can pick a smart speaker or smart display for a fraction of their RRP, throw in a few smart lights to kickstart your smart home setup.
-If that's just one too many 'smarts' for you, and you prefer a good story to get lost in, Prime Day is a great time to pick up a Kindle.
-And, more importantly, there's a very good chance Amazon will either discount Kindle Unlimited or offer an extended free trial of three months to new customers.
+If that’s just one too many 'smarts' for you, Prime Day is a great time to pick up a Kindle.
+And, more importantly, there’s a very good chance Amazon will either discount Kindle Unlimited or offer an extended free trial of three months to new customers.
+Don’t like to read, but prefer to listen?
+You could even score a discounted Audible subscription or an extended free trial too.

 Prime members will also be able to access deals across big brands such as Bosch, Calvin Klein, Fitbit, Lacoste, Lego, Lenovo, L’Oreal, Nintendo, Panasonic, Samsung, Sony, Yamaha and more.

-Other Prime Day regulars are electric toothbrushes, wireless headphones and speakers, cameras and so much more, so expect discounts from brands including Bose, Philips, Sony, Samsung and others.
+Other Prime Day regulars we’ve noticed in recent years include electric toothbrushes, wireless headphones and speakers, cameras and so much more, so expect discounts from brands such as Bose, Philips, Sony, Samsung and others.

-The important bit here is that Amazon now has an Apple Store on its site and, as of December 2021, iPhones are available as well.
+Amazon now has an Apple Store on its site and, as of December 2021, iPhones are available as well.
 Prime Day 2022 saw discounts on the iPhone 11 and iPhone 12 models but not the 13.
-So perhaps that will be the case next time round.
-Apple Watch 7 got a rare discount, so here's hoping we see more of that.
+So perhaps there will be deals on the iPhone 13 this Prime Day.
+Apple Watch 7 got a rare discount last year, so here’s hoping we see more of that.